KaoushikMurugan/Connect-4-on-Embedded-Systems/README.md

 ### `Connect4Server` is the code that is run on an AWS EC2 Server
 It is a node.js project using Amazon's IoT SDK to communicate with the boards over MQTT

-### `Device-1-certs` is the location where the certificates associated to the first CC3200 board are located
+### `Device-1-certs` is the location where we store our certificates associated to the first CC3200 board

-### `Device-2-certs` is the location where the certificates associated to the second CC3200 board are located
+### `Device-2-certs` is the location where we store our certificates associated to the second CC3200 board

+You do not have to store them in those directories, however it may help with organization.
+All code that requires the certificates and keys are based on user specified relative paths (see [intructions on how to run Connect4Server](https://github.com/KaoushikMurugan/EEC172-Final-Project#how-to-run-connect4server))

 # Instructions